- Military Life Cycle

 - National Geographic Kids: provides children ages 6-14 with age-appropriate content on science, nature, culture, archaeology and space

 - NoveList Plus K-8: offers books that match children’s reading level and interests

 - Tutor.com for military children: provides online tutoring and homework help from expert tutors in more than 16 subjects

 - World Book Online: offers a collection of resources for all ages and reading levels

 DOD MWR Summer Reading Program

-- Students who keep reading in the summer score higher on achievement tests than nonreaders.
+Students who keep reading in the summer score higher on achievement tests than nonreaders.
 Inspire literacy and lifelong learning by enrolling your children in the DOD MWR Summer Reading Program.
 Contact the program at 877-565-1896.